TeskaLabs/asab/doc/asab/storage.rst

     u = storage.upsertor("test-collection")

-The method :func:`upsertor()` create an upsertor object associated with the specified collection.
+The :func:`upsertor()` method creates an upsertor object associated with the specified collection.
 It takes `collection` as an argument and can have two parameters `obj_id` and `version`, which are used for getting an existing object by its ID and version.

 Inserting an object
 ~~~~~~~~~~~~~~~~~~~